What Nail Glue Do Salons Use? 8 Top Picks for Flawless Manicures

 Drying Time

+When looking for nail glues, one of the first things to consider is the drying time.
 You'd want a glue that dries quickly so you can move on to the next step of your nail art or simply go on with your day.

 The drying time can range from a few seconds to a couple of minutes.
 Quick-drying formulas are usually preferred for their convenience, especially if you're in a hurry.